Pseudodifferential operators and the Connes-Kasparov isomorphism: Introduction

 \item The objects of the category are the finite-dimensional, unitary representations of the Lie group $K$.

-\item If $V_1$ and $V_2$ are finite-dimensional unitary representations of $K$, then the Banach space $\PSDO^*_{G,K} (V_1,V_2)$ of morphisms from $V_1$ to $V_2$ in our $C^*$-category is the completion in the Hilbert space operator norm of the space of equivariant, properly supported, order zero classical pseudodifferential operators acting between the sections of the homogeneous vector bundles over $G/K$ associated to $V_1$ and $V_2$. \end{enumerate} This $C^*$-category includes the $C^*$-category generated by smoothing operators as a subcategory and an ideal, and this ideal is a $C^*$-categorical variation on the reduced group $C^*$-algebra of $G$.
-Our reworked version of the Connes-Kasparov isomorphism is as follows:
+\item If $V_1$ and $V_2$ are finite-dimensional unitary representations of $K$, then the Banach space $\PSDO^*_{G,K} (V_1,V_2)$ of morphisms from $V_1$ to $V_2$ in our $C^*$-category is the completion, in the Hilbert space operator norm, of the space of equivariant, properly supported, order zero classical pseudodifferential operators acting between the sections of the homogeneous vector bundles over $G/K$ associated to $V_1$ and $V_2$. \end{enumerate} The above $C^*$-category includes the $C^*$-category generated by smoothing operators as a subcategory and an ideal, and this ideal is a $C^*$-categorical variation on the reduced group $C^*$-algebra of $G$.
+Now, $K$-theory groups may be defined for any $C^*$-category in a way that closely mimics the definition for $C^*$-algebras (see Section~\ref{subsec-category-of-psdos} again), and our reworked version of the Connes-Kasparov isomorphism is as follows:

-\begin{theorem*}[Theorem~\ref{thm-k-theory-of-the-c-star-category} below] Let $G$ be a real reductive group and let $K$ be a maximal compact subgroup of $G$.
+\begin{theorem*}[Theorem~\ref{thm-k-theory-of-the-c-star-category} below] Let $G$ be an almost-connected Lie group and let $K$ be a maximal compact subgroup of $G$.
 Denote by $R(K)$ the representation ring of the compact group $K$.
 There is an isomorphism of abelian groups

 under which the class in $R(K)$ of a finite-dimensional unitary representation $V$ of $K$ corresponds to the class of the identity operator on the bundle over $G/K$ with fiber $V$.
 In addition, $K_1(\PSDO^*_{G,K}) =0$. \end{theorem*}